 Disability insurance is a form of insurance plan that replaces income for people who are unable to work as a result of a sickness or injury.
-Disability insurance is a source of income in the event that a person is unable to work, thereby assisting in shielding them and their families from the financial effects of a handicap.
+Disability insurance is a source of income in the event that a person is unable to work, thereby assisting in shielding them and their families from the financial effects of a handicap in Vancouver.

 Long-term disability insurance and short-term disability insurance are the two basic types of disability insurance.
 Long-term disability insurance gives coverage for a longer duration, frequently up to the age of retirement, whereas short-term disability insurance normally offers coverage for a few weeks to a few months.

 The insured person must normally show that they are unable to perform their job obligations as a result of an injury or other condition in order to be eligible for disability insurance benefits.

 The amount and duration of payments will depend on how severe and long the disability is.

 Disability insurance can be acquired through an employer as a group policy or as an individual coverage.
 Employers occasionally include disability insurance in their range of employee benefits.

 Ultimately, anyone who depends on their salary to maintain themselves and their family should give disability insurance some serious thought.
 In the event that the insured individual suffers an unanticipated disability that stops them from working, it can offer financial security and peace of mind.